 Manner of adjustments for losses.
-If our liquidation occurs before the end of the subordination period, we will generally allocate any loss to our general partner and the unitholders in the following manner:
+We will generally allocate any loss to our general partner and the unitholders in the following manner:

-- first, 98.4% to holders of subordinated units in proportion to the positive balances in their capital accounts and 1.6% to our general partner, until the capital accounts of the subordinated unitholders have been reduced to zero; - second, 98.4% to the holders of common units in proportion to the positive balances in their capital accounts and 1.6% to our general partner, until the capital accounts of the common unitholders have been reduced to zero; and - thereafter, 100.0% to our general partner.
+• first, 98.58% to all unitholders in proportion to the positive balances in their capital accounts and 1.42% to our general partner, until the capital accounts of the unitholders have been reduced to zero; and

+• thereafter, 100.0% to our general partner.